theidi267/BusMall/user_stories.md

 ## Marketing
 - As marketing team I want this product to reach the widest possible audience
-- to know what most people are interested in, how many clicks a product gets
+- As a marketing researcher to know what most people are interested in, how many clicks a product gets
-- to have as much feedback as possible
+- As a marketing researcher to have as much feedback as possible
-- to sell the most popular products
+- As a marketing researcher to present the products to the test group in a form of 3 pictures at a time

 ## Developer
 - As a developer I want a product that meets expectations
-- the product to be user-friendly
+- As a developer I want the app to give different options every time it runs
-- showcase my abilities with setting up a successful product
+- As a developer I want showcase my abilities with setting up a successful product
-- my product should be versitile
+- As a developer I want my product should nfunction as intended

 ## Focus Group

-- as a potential customer I want an easy to understand user-friendly product
+- As a potential customer I want an easy to understand user-friendly product
-- to give meaningful and constructiv feedback
+- As a potential customerto give meaningful and constructiv feedback
-- I want my contribution (feedback) to have an impact
+- As a potential customerI want my contribution (feedback) to have an impact
-- I want to be able to buy useless stuff on the bus so I can think I'm flying
+- As a potential customerI want to be able to buy useless stuff on the bus so I can think I'm flying